 Using a conditioner can make your hair appear even more oily, so it's normally safe to skip it.
 Hair products that contain shine elements, like oils or other heavy moisturizers, will also make your hair look oily.
 Try using a matte finish paste to help reduce an oily appearance.

 If you must condition, try to condition the ends of the hair only.
-You can also condition with egg yolks (beat two yolks together, as a touch of lemon juice, and mix well).
+You can also condition with egg yolks (beat two yolks together, add a touch of lemon juice, and mix well).
 Leave the egg yolk mixture on your hair for about five minutes and rinse well.
-This is a home remedy that conditions the hair, but doesn't make it greasy.
-Using one (or all) of these suggestions should help reduce the grease and give your hair a healthier appearance.
+This is a home remedy that is meant to condition the hair, but doesn't make it greasy.
+Using one (or all) of these suggestions might help reduce the grease and give your hair a healthier appearance.
 If your hair or scalp is extremely oily, consider consulting with a dermatologist and your hairstylist for a treatment regimen that is specific to your hair and scalp.